Athang84/IJP_Engines/README.md

 ## Apply Engine
 Apply Engine is responsible for various eligibility criteria are checked before a user can apply for a position.
 Let's break down the key parts of this code.

-### Modules Imported
-* *sequelize* for database operations.
-* *db* and *Logger* modules for database connections and logging.
-* *RMSConfiguration*, *getMatchScore*, and other utility functions for applying specific configurations and criteria checks.
-* *DateUtils* for date manipulation and *getIjpClientConfiguration* for fetching specific client configurations.

 ### Helper Functions
 * errorResponseHandler and successResponseHandler:
    * errorResponseHandler: Returns an error response object with status: false and an error message.